ggautams/dolpa/README.md

 ## How to use
-In a nutshell, dolpa parses your json file which contains information about your integration tests.
+In a nutshell, dolpa parses your json file which contains information about your API tests.
 Your JSON file should have the following schema:

 ```